Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/installation/centos.md

 4. Create a Kong database with a username and password

 > ⚠️**Note**: Make sure the username and password for the Kong Database are
 > kept safe.
-We have used a simple example for illustration purposes only.
+We have used a simple username and password for illustration purposes only.
+Note the database name, username and password for later.

     ```
     $ psql> CREATE USER kong; CREATE DATABASE kong OWNER kong; ALTER USER kong WITH password 'kong';